Fermat/FCR/readme.txt

 This will display the tree of rewriting the term (F x), the depth of the tree is 10.

-* Example
+* Examples
 ---------
-See directory example/
+See directory examples/